2 World Trade Center (1971–2001): Top of the World observation

 Although most of the space in the World Trade Center complex was off-limits to the public, the South Tower featured a public glass-enclosed observation deck on the 107th floor called Top of the World and an open-air deck with the height of 110 stories.
 The observation deck opened in December 1975 and operated from 9:30 a.m. to 11:30 p.m.
-(June to August) and from 9:30 a.m. – 9:30 p.m.
+(June to August) and from 9:30 a.m. to 9:30 p.m.
 (September to May).
 After paying an entrance fee in the second floor, visitors were required to pass through security checks added after the 1993 World Trade Center bombing.
 They were then sent to the 107th-floor indoor observatory at a height of 1310 ft by a dedicated express elevator, which could be only accessed by entering the core.
 The exterior columns were narrowed to allow 28 inches of window width between them.
 In 1995, the Port Authority leased operation of the observatory to Ogden Entertainment, which decided to renovate it.
 On April 30, 1997, the Top of the World tour reopened after renovations were finished.
 Dellmont Leisure Design, a La Crescenta firm led by former Disney Imagineer David Schweninger, carried out the renovations.
 Attractions added to the observation deck included 24 video monitors, which provided descriptions of 44 points of interest in six languages; a theater showing a film of a simulated helicopter tour around the city called "Manhattan Magic"; a model of Manhattan with 750 buildings; a Kodak photo booth and two gift shops.
 The 107th-floor also featured a subway-themed food court that featured Sbarro Street Station and Nathan's Famous Hot Dogs with a dining area that simulated Central Park.

 Weather permitting, visitors could ride two short escalators up from the 107th-floor viewing area to an outdoor platform at a height of 1377 ft.
 On a clear day, visitors could see up to 50 mi.
 An anti-suicide fence was placed on the roof itself, with the viewing platform set back and elevated above it, requiring only an ordinary railing.
 This left the view unobstructed, unlike the observation deck of the Empire State Building.